 These are just a few examples of security measures that developers have available to ensure the proper use and performance of the medical device in a healthcare setting.

-If you are planning to attend MD&M West February 6-8 in Anaheim, stop by Wibu-Systems booth #976 and we’ll tell you more about protecting medical device end points and security.
+During MD&M West (February 6-8, 2018) in Anaheim, we told our visitors more about protecting medical device end points and security.

 Vice President Sales USA